-Text: There is a text in this meme that says, "Strong independent woman, who got where she is by marrying the right guy." change the behavior and mentality of people.
-There is no doubt that Facebook memes have a sociocultural influence on society.
+Memes are regarded to have the power to change the behavior and mentality of people.
+There is no doubt that Facebook memes have a socio-cultural influence on society.
 But some of these memes arguably encourage stereotypical ideology for women.
 They reinforce the age-old belief that a woman is supposed to act like the way they are usually portrayed.
 Humor has been used as a tool against oppression since ages (Kulkarni, 2017:13).
 People find relief in humor.
 But when someone uses humor to propagate false concepts about a portion of society, it simply can be regarded as a tool of oppression.
 There is no doubt that Facebook memes are helping in opinion formation.
 They persuade people and can make or change perceptions about certain things.
 But not all Facebook memes are unacceptable as many of these memes provide us with laughter and joy.
 It becomes alarming when substandard memes catch our attention, and we get influenced by them.
 In this study, selected memes were shared by many Facebook users.
 Though these memes may look very innocent and sometimes very funny or satirical, they are humiliating a portion of society, especially women.
 These memes are not only disgraceful for women, but also they are creating flawed perceptions of femininity.
 They are promoting imposed gender roles or gender behaviors for women.
-Erving Goffman showed that advertisements portray women with some specific characteristics in his book Gender ??dvertisement (1976).
+Erving Goffman showed that advertisements portray women with some specific characteristics in his book Gender Advertisement (1976).
 This study tried to find out the frames used to represent women and their femininity with the help of Goffman's gender advertisement theory.